 Wealthsimple has only existed for several years, as it was founded in 2014.
-However, the company has created quite a lot of buzz in that short period of time.
-Wealthsimple is a Canadian online management service that aims to target millennials specifically.
+However, the company has created quite a lot of buzz in that short period of time as its a Canadian online management service that aims to target millennials specifically.
 The platform is a robo-advisor that also allows for access to human advisors, and also offers investing for those who want to be more socially conscious.

 What Can You Trade?